alliemnguyen/alliemnguyen.github.io/_pages/about.md

 I am currently involved in multiple projects.
 One project focuses on wastewater-based epidemiology, specifically investigating the persistence of viral nucleic acid signals in wastewater and how surfactants may affect their stability.
 Another project explores how sub-sewershed-level sampling can enhance efforts to improve health equity in wastewater-based surveillance.
 In an upcoming project, I will study the impact of blending purified direct potable reuse water with conventional drinking water directly within distribution systems, with a focus on implications for drinking water quality and safety.

-In my free time, I enjoy photography (check out my photos [here](https://alliemnguyen.wordpress.com/)), dancing, and listening to music.
-I'm also constantly trying out new hobbies, such as crocheting, sewing, cooking, and baking :)
+In my free time, I enjoy photography (check out my photos [here](https://alliemnguyen.wordpress.com/)), dancing, and exploring the San Francisco Bay Area :)

 <h2>Education</h2>